astrohart/xyLOGIX.DarkMessageBox/README.md

 Copyright © 2025 by Dr. Brian Curtis Hart xyLOGIX, LLC.
 All rights reserved.
 This project is hereby released and distributed under the terms of the MIT license.

+---

+## Lawyer-friendly fine print

+`*` The Simpsons® and Bart Simpson® are trademarks of Twentieth Century Fox Film Corporation.
+They are used in this article solely for example and education purposes only, and for commentary, and are not affiliated with or endorsed by the author, nor is this work affiliated with, nor is endorsed by, Twentieth Century Fox Film Corporation. © 2024 Twentieth Century Fox Film Corporation.
+All rights reserved.
+Fair use is asserted.

-`*` Teenage Mutant Ninja Turtles™ and all related titles, logos, and characters are trademarks of Viacom International Inc. © Viacom International Inc. All rights reserved.
+`**` Teenage Mutant Ninja Turtles™ and all related titles, logos, and characters are trademarks of Viacom International Inc. © Viacom International Inc. All rights reserved.
 This article is for informational and commentary purposes only.
 No affiliation with or endorsement by Viacom International Inc. or Nickelodeon is implied.

-`**` The Simpsons® and Bart Simpson® are trademarks of Twentieth Century Fox Film Corporation.
-They are used in this article solely for example and education purposes only, and for commentary, and are not affiliated with or endorsed by the author, nor is this work affiliated with, nor is endorsed by, Twentieth Century Fox Film Corporation. © 2024 Twentieth Century Fox Film Corporation.
-All rights reserved.
 Fair use is asserted.

 **Disclaimer.** All product names, logos, brands, characters, and registered or unregistered trademarks referenced in this publication remain the property of their respective owners.
 Use of these marks is for identification, commentary, or illustrative purposes only and does not imply any sponsorship, endorsement, or affiliation with the rightful trademark holders.